naveedhf/date_of_birth/README.md

 ## Date of birth

- DateofBirth package is a package that doesnt need to be described :D everything is clear
+ DateofBirth package is a package that helps you to pick date with style of date of birth like in web sites

 ## Installation